anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

        * Leverage same technology as "Dedicated Software Defined Storage" scenarios, but avoid / limit Infrastructure boot and Management Plane support and Network Storage support
        * Avoid having dedicated storage instance per cluster / availability zone
        * Resilience through rapid rebuild (N + 1 failure scenario)

+* Small Data-centre Storage - the small data-centre storage deployment is used in case where have software defined storage and virtual machine / container hosting running on converged infrastructure footprint with aim of reducing overall size of platform.
+This solution would then be standalone Infrastructure Cloud platform.
+This storage solution would need to support:
+  * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
+  * Cloud Infrastrastructure Management Plane (Cloud Infrastructure fault and performance management and platform automation) and
+  * Cloud Infastructure Tenant / User Plane,
+  * General Areas of Consideration:
+     1. To maintain small footprint likely to serve maximum of two clusters / availability zones.
+     2. If target workload requires Shared Storage, then this would need to part of provided solution.
+     3. With large capacity flash (15 - 30 TB / device) the solution can hold signficant storage capacilty, but need to carefully consider data loss prevention needs.
+   * Specific Areas of Consideration:
+     1. Converged Software Defined Storage:
+       * Leverage same technology as "Dedicated Software Defined Storage" scenarios, but running with converged infrastructure.
+For capacilty needs have three hosts provisioned for storage and the rest for virtual infrastructure and storage control and management and tenant workload hosting.
+       * If solution needs to host two clusters / availability zones then have storage storage instance as sharable across these.
+       * Resilience through rapid rebuild (N + 0 or N + 1)

 * Edge Cloud for VNF/CNF Storage - this edge case if to support deployment of VNF / CNF at edge.
 The only storage needs are those required to support:
   * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and